Brac Island © Zuffe

-Brac's main claim to fame is the strip of beach near the resort of Bol that stretches out like a finger into the sea, which is featured on almost all Croatian tourist brochures.
+Brac's main claim to fame is the strip of beach near the resort of Bol that stretches out like a finger into the sea, and features on almost all Croatian tourist brochures.
 Brac is the largest of the central Dalmatian group of islands and its major agricultural products are wine, olive oil and fruit.
 The island is also known for its white stone, which is exported; Brac's famous white stone was even used to build Washington DC's White House.